billycychan/acme-park-mvp/README.md

       - Message Queue was used for inter-service communication
     - `service-registry`: An Eureka server (Netflix) to support service discovery
 - `services`: The business services used to support ACME PARK!
 MVP
-    - `gate-service`: service to receive transponder access request sent by client and forward them to permit service for validation
+    - `access-control-service`: service to receive transponder access request sent by client and forward them to permit service for validation
     - `permit-service` service to receive validation request sent by `gate-service` and give back the result to gate-service
 - `clients`: External (non-service-based artefacts) consuming the ACME PARK! services
     - `gate-transponder-scanner-client`: a simulator pretending transponder scanned event sending data to the  `gate-service`